-And with that in mind, Microsoft gives you full control over the individual apps that might request access to your camera.
+Microsoft gives you full control over the individual apps that might request access to your camera.
 I would advise managing access on an app-by-app basis, without forgetting those other basic camera privacy strategies , which everyone should be putting to use.

 Some users consider microphones to be a security risk.
-On numerous occasions microphones have been turned on and used as a covert listening device.
-In this instance, Windows 10 users have raised concerns that their speech will be recorded without prior permission, or that their Cortana speech-searches will be recorded for longer than expected, or used against them at another time.
+On numerous occasions, microphones have been turned on and used as a covert listening device.
+In this instance, users have raised concerns that Windows 10 will record their speech without prior permission, or that their Cortana speech-searches will be recorded for longer than expected or used against them at another time.

 These concerns represent a core aspect of mistrust towards Microsoft.
 You can read more in the upcoming “Speech, Inking, and Typing” section.

 Apps that have access to notifications can post to your desktop notification bar.
 These notifications can come from a range of sources, such as email accounts and calendars, Cortana, Windows Defender, Windows Update messages, and so on.

 Notifications within Windows 10 are, for me, an irritant to be turned off.
 However, I would be wary of Windows Lock Screen notifications.
 These may display unwanted information in a public place without you realizing.
 However, you will find lock screen notifications (and quick actions) in Settings > System > Notifications & Actions, rather than the Notifications privacy settings page.

 This page contains information relating to your Microsoft account, specifically affecting how your installed apps interact with your email address, name, and account image.

 It will also access other account information, depending on your Microsoft account settings.
 This could be your location, phone number, billing details, and so.